gaberull/excel_gcp_mysql_webapp/README.md

 Excel to CSV File Converter, MySQL Database Uploader and Viewer, and automated Email Scheduler

-**This project is in on-going development, but as a security precaution, most updates are no longer being pushed to this repository (January 2023)**
+**This project is in on-going development, but as a security precaution, most code updates are no longer being pushed to this repository (January 2023)**

 See the working application at [app.gabrielscott.io](https://app.gabrielscott.io)